dinki/View-Assist/wiki/docs/community-contributions/cc-sentences/extended-device-controls.md

 ---

-# View Assist Community Contributions - Extended Device Control - Display & Audio <sub>v1.0.0</sub>:
+# View Assist Community Contributions - Extended Device Control - Display & Audio <sub>v1.0.0</sub>
 This blueprint enhances the control of View Assist device displays and audio playback.

 ---

 > [!note]
 > **Each device requires its own automation.**
-> Some features require modifications to the View Assist device configuration YAML file.
+> Most features require modifications to the View Assist device configuration YAML file.
+> All features are opt-in.

-### Optional Extended Features Summary:
+### Summary of Optional Features:
 - Automatically decrease music volume when triggered by wake-word detection or the broadcast automation, and restore music volume when TTS ends.
 - Play a custom sound when wake word is detected.